adamdburton/stratum/README.md

 stratum
 =======

-Stratum is a class system for lua with inheritance, interfaces, traits and statics.
-Definitions have a php-like style using some syntactic sugar.
+Stratum is a php-like class system for lua with inheritance, interfaces, traits and statics.

 ##Features